-This communication, as a comment on pending or recently adopted legislation, regulations or policies, and any response received from the Polish Episcopal Conference will be made public via the communications reporting website after 48 hours.
+This communication, as a comment on pending or recently adopted legislation, regulations or policies, and any response received from the Holy See will be made public via the communications reporting website after 48 hours.
 They will also subsequently be made available in the usual report to be presented to the Human Rights Council.

-While awaiting a reply, we urge the Polish Episcopal Conference to refrain from promoting or engaging in practices of "conversion therapy" in order to protect LGBT people from such practices.
+While awaiting a reply, we urge the Holy See to engage in dialogue with the Polish Episcopal Conference to discuss the evidence and findings of harm caused by "conversion therapy" practices on LGBT persons.

-Kindly note that this issue has also been raised with the Government of Poland and with the Holy See.
+Kindly note that this issue has also been raised with the Government of Poland and with the Polish Episcopal Conference.
 You will also find attached a summary of the report on so-called "conversion therapy" by the Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity.

-Please accept, Excellency, the assurances of our highest consideration.
+Please accept, Your Holiness, the assurances of our highest consideration.